 Visual tracking exercises

 Visually tracking multiple moving targets simultaneously (exercises known as "multiple object tracking") directly trains sustained attention and divided attention.
-Studies have shown that action video game players have superior abilities at this level, suggesting that these trainings are effective.
-Simple variants consist of tracking a bouncing ball on a screen or performing basic juggling exercises.
+Studies have shown that action video game players have superior abilities in this area, suggesting that this training is effective.

 13